So, you've heard that in order to get the best from your beans is to grind them fresh? Darn right, it is.

 So you've been in the coffee world for a while, have already experienced the joys of brewing by hand and want to up your game?
 Try the Slim grinder with S2C burrs.
 The burrs first spike the beans before grinding to smaller particles.
 Harder steel and more resistant.

-Another fast, reliable and consistent grinder which is thinner and taller than the C2 version making it easier to grip and will fit into your aeropress if you want to grind straight into it.
+Another fast, reliable and consistent grinder that is thinner and taller than the C2 version making it easier to grip and will fit into your AeroPress if you want to grind straight into it.
 Capacity 20g.

 More advanced grinders

 For those who are getting down with your microns and are super particular about the size of your grinds then we'd recommend Chestnut X. It's a solid grinder which looks great, feels reassuringly weighty and gives amazingly consistent results from pour over down to espresso fine.